Persevering

 You must take time off to recover because you usually won’t realize how much you’re harming yourself until it’s too late:

-• We tend to reap consequences of bad decisions long after we’ve made them.
+• We tend to reap the consequences of bad decisions long after we’ve made them.

 • Many addictions come from burnout when we’re trying too hard.